kush-rastogi/Road-Accident-Dashboard/README.md

 # About the Dataset:
 * This dataset is specifically of UK region obatined from Kaggle
 * It has over half a million records collected over the time period 2019-2022.

+# Installation / Usage:
+* Install Tableau Desktop from Official Webiste.
+* Download data files from link given in Introduction.
+* Clone/download this repository to your local machine.
+* Open Dashboard report file (Road Accidents Dashboard.twbx) in tableau Desktop, to access the dashboard's interactivity.